reach-sh/reach-lang/docs/dev/src/reach/compute/index.md

 ```

- `{!reach} unstrict` applies a thunk, ignoring any usage of strict mode.
+ `{!rsh} unstrict` applies a thunk, ignoring any usage of strict mode.
 This
 can be useful when dealing with libraries that are written in strict mode.